magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config.md

     That's because before you install Magento, the default scope is the only valid scope.
 *   After you install Magento, you can set configuration values for any website or store view scope.

-There are two commands:
+Use the following commands:

 *   `config:set` sets any non-sensitive configuration value by its configuration path
 *   `config:set:sensitive` sets any sensitive configuration value by its configuration path
-*   `config:show` shows saved configuration values
+*   `config:show` shows saved configuration values; values of sensitive variables are displayed as asterisks

 ## First steps {#first}
 {% include install/first-steps-cli.html %}